argonis-platform/.github/README.md

 ## Architecture

-KnowledgeNexus employs a modular, scalable architecture designed for performance and flexibility.
+Argonis employs a modular, scalable architecture designed for performance and flexibility.

 ```mermaid
 graph TD